The Overbrook Foundation

 The Overbrook Foundation's approach to identifying grantees involves proactive research and relationship building by foundation staff.
 Based on specific information about this funder:

-Network and Collaborative Connections: The foundation's history with initiatives like the Civil Marriage Collaborative (12 foundations providing $150M for marriage equality) and organizing the People's Climate March demonstrates they work within collaborative networks.
+Network and Collaborative Connections: The foundation's history with initiatives like the Civil Marriage Collaborative (12 foundations providing $150M for marriage equality) and organising the People's Climate March demonstrates they work within collaborative networks.
 Being connected to or recommended by existing grantees or partner foundations could be valuable.

 Decision Timeline